ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 In cancer care, different types of doctors and other specialists often work together to create a patient’s overall treatment plan, which combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each specialist before any treatment begins.

-There are three main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and chemotherapy.
+There are 3 main treatment options for laryngeal and hypopharyngeal cancer: radiation therapy, surgery, and chemotherapy.
 One or a combination of these therapies may be used to treat the cancer.
 Surgery and radiation therapy are the most common treatments used for both laryngeal and hypopharyngeal cancer.
-Chemotherapy may be used in combination with radiation therapy to increase the chance of destroying cancer cells.
+Chemotherapy may be used before or after radiation therapy and/or surgery to increase the chance of destroying cancer cells.

 Radiation therapy is the use of high energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
+New clinical trials are researching the use of proton beam therapy to see if this can reduce the damage to healthy tissues during therapy.

 Radiation therapy can be the main treatment for head and neck cancer or used after surgery to destroy small pockets of cancer that could not be removed during the operation.